-Parisian millinery fashions in 1802 were something that English newspapers always remarked about because the most fashionable of women knew that they could not be seen without the proper hat when they hit the streets.
+Parisian millinery fashions in 1802 were something that English newspapers always remarked about because the most fashionable of women, such as Madame Récamier, Madame de Staël, or Eliza de Feuillide, knew that they could not be seen without the proper hat when they hit the streets.
 Newspapers loved to provide all the details related to the last fashions, and millinery was no exception.
 However, because fashions were constantly change, one London newspaper poked fun at them stating:

 “The Parisian Fashions become of more consequence every day, and are likely to drive other matters out of thought.
 The last bulletin respecting the Gentlemen gives us seven buttons on the lapel of the coat instead of six, and it is hoped the importance of this information will not be lost in any considerations of the Definitive Treaty, the Civil List, & c.”

-Among the most popular piece of millinery that newspapers reported on in 1802 were turbans.
+Among the most popular piece of Parisian millinery that newspapers reported on in 1802 were turbans.
 That was despite the Lady’s Magazine exclaiming in 1801 that turbans were out dated.
 In fact, in January 1802 one newspaper described them as “full-dress head-dresses” and noted that they sported “Asiatic” characteristics.
-Turbans at this time were also gathered, placed “far back” on the head, and, according to one description, “come down upon the neck and leave only the hair on the right temple; and a few twisted locks, visible.”
+Turbans at this time were also gathered, placed “far back” on the head, and were said to “come down upon the neck and leave only the hair on the right temple; and a few twisted locks, visible.”

 Another slightly different description of the 1802 turban stated:

 “The full head-dress of our élégantes has assumed a character completely Asiatic.
 It is principally composed of a turban, placed very backward.
 The hair separated in front, is concealed behind the turban, over which either a string of pearls or a cluster of brilliant chefs d’argents passes.”